obrunet/my-own-dataquest.io-codes/README.md

 - Data Cleanning: Combining, Analyzing and Visualising
 - Guided Project: Star Wars Survey

+### Command Line
+- Command Line Basics
+- Command Line Python Scripting
+- For the other missions: work in progress :)

+### Working with Data Sources
+- SQL, Summary Statistics, Querying SQLite from Python
+- Joins in SQL
+- Building Complex Queries
+- For the other missions: work in progress :)

+### Probability and Statistics
-For the other missions: work in progress :)
+- For the other missions: work in progress :)